jpuri/rustoli/Articles/declarative_macros.md

 1. matcher: it describes the syntax that matches
 2. transcriber: it describes the syntax that will replace successful matches

+`(pattern) => {expression}`

-As Rust compiler encounters a macro invocation it tries to match the matcher pattern for each rule in lexical order.
+As Rust compiler encounters a macro invocation it tries to match the pattern for each rule in lexical order.
 Pattern must match in entirety for the input to be considered a match.

 ### Pattern Matching

 A few points about pattern matching:

-- Patterns in both matcher and transcriber can specify metavariables, these allow capture actual inputsthat are passed.
+- Patterns in both matcher and transcriber can specify metavariables, these allow capture actual inputs that are passed.
 These are written as `$<identifier>: <type>`.
 Type can be one of

   1. `item`: an item like function, strust, module, etc
   2. `block`: a block